la2050/archive/_projects/2015/la-league-of-imagination.md

   be allocated for the purpose of tools and materials for children to use during Chapter meetings.
 With a total of 20 anticipated Chapters, that amount is
   $20,000.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- This project will cost $150,923.
-Additional funds are being requested from other local grant making organizations and philanthropists.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Direct Program Expenses include:
-   Web Development: $5,400
-   Consulting: $2,000
-   Video Production: $2,802
-   Conferences & Trainings: $7,500
-   Tools & Materials: $22,500
-   Research & Evaluation: $8,000
-   Travel & Observation: $2,400

-   Salaries and Payroll include:
-   Program Staff: $60,000
-   Support Staff: $12,000
-   Other: $18,000

-   General & Administrative is: $10,322

-   Total Expense is: $150,923
 How do you plan to scale the success of your proposal?: >- The Imagination Chapters program demonstrates simple, effective and highly scaleable practices for fostering next generation skills and attitudes in